ahmeterdem1/Vector/README.md

 A numerical methods tool for python, in python.

-There are 5 main subclasses; Vector, Matrix, complex, Infinity, Undefined.
+There are 6 main subclasses; Vector, Matrix, Graph, complex, Infinity, Undefined.
 And also there are functions, constants and exception classes.
 Each section is explained below.